anil-ai2/devops-cloud/mini-project/container-pipeline.md

 #### :weight_lifting:  setup pipeline to build helm
 * Before we create our own helm chart lets try an existing helm chart from a public repository
+* Add bitnami helm repo to helm and download a nginx helm chart in .tgz format and launch a webserver in EKS cluster using this chart
 ```
-helm repo add bitnami https://charts.bitnami.com/bitnami            # add bitnami public repository
+helm repo add bitnami https://charts.bitnami.com/bitnami    # add bitnami helm repo to local helm installation
-helm search repo bitnami nginx                                  # search "bitnami" repo for a chart "nginx"
+helm search repo bitnami/nginx      # search for nginx
-helm install mywebserver bitnami/nginx                          # install helm chart nginx with name "mywebserver"
+helm install mywebserver bitnami/nginx      # install nginx webserver to EKS cluster

+kubectl get svc,po,deploy -A       # get the status of services,pods,deployments on all namespaces
+kubectl describe deployment mywebserver     # describe the newly deployed deployment
-kubectl get all -A                                              # you should see the "myserver" deployment
+kubectl get pods -l app.kubernetes.io/name=nginx    # check if all the pods for this deployment have started
-helm list                                                       # should show the installed helm chart
+kubectl get service mywebserver-nginx -o wide       # get the details of the LOADBALANCER ( EXTERNAL_IP) for this

 ```
+* access the nginx webserver with DNS url from `kubectl get svc -A`

-* go ahead and UNINSTALL the chart
+* list all the installations of helm and uninstall the deployed one
 ```
+helm list
-helm uninstall mywebserver                                      # uninstall the nginx application
+helm uninstall mywebserver
 ```

-* create a helm chart , package it and push the chart to s3-helm-repo
+* Now, lets try to create our own helm chart , package it and push the chart to s3-helm-repo
 ```
 helm create train-schedule                                        # create the helm chart directory structure
 cd train-schedule